att/ast/CONTRIBUTING.md

 executable.

-To fix code styling issues before making a commit, add this script as a pre-commit hoook; that is in an executable file named *.git/hooks/pre-commit*:
+To fix code styling issues before making a commit, add this script as a pre-commit hook; that is in an executable file named *.git/hooks/pre-commit*:

 ```sh